Therapist and client wear protective face masks

 Project Director

-Michael Graziano is the Project Director for the Center of Excellence for Protected Health Information (CoE-PHI) at CAI.
-He holds a Master’s Degree in Public Administration from Baruch College, and…
+Michael is the Project Director for the Center of Excellence for Protected Health Information (CoE-PHI) at CAI.
+He has over 20 years of experience working in healthcare settings in including…

 National Advisory Group